HISE Docs

 The following output is returned.

-1. To can confirm that the cache_files operation was successful, inspect your local HISE cache directory to see the downloaded files.
+1. To confirm that the cache_files operation was successful, inspect your local HISE cache directory to see the downloaded files.
 Cached files are stored in /input and organized under subdirectories by dataset, file type, and file ID.
 The actual file contents are inside the <file_id> directory:

 /input/<workspace_path>/<dataset_or_project_id>/<file-type>/<file_id>